Santi-I-Guess/PAL-Assembler/docs/common_questions.md

 this is /dev/tty, and I think on windows it's CONIN$, but i'm not 100% sure on that.
 This allows the debugger to take in user input while also taking in piped input.

+# How can I add my own instructions?
+If you get bored and want to add your own instructions, there's just 4 steps you got to follow
+1. Add the opcode, mnemonic, and blueprint to INS_BLUEPRINTS in src/common_values.h
+2. create a function with your own implementation
+3. add the function declaration to to instructions.h and put inside the cpu_handle class (in src/simulator/cpu_handle.h) as a public friend function
+4. append your instruction to the if statement in cpu_handle::next_instruction